HaySsor/HaySsor/README.md

 ## I did today

-Start creating a Calory counter app "Crabi Calory" with Pinia State and Scss [Crabi Calory App](https://github.com/HaySsor/Crabi-Calory) Every changes will be discripe here and in commit in project
+Start creating a Calory counter app "Crabi Calory" with Vue3,Pinia State and Scss [Crabi Calory App](https://github.com/HaySsor/Crabi-Calory) Every changes will be discripe here and in commit in project
 ##